Are Subdomains Hurting Your Website’s Search Rankings? (SEO Expert Advice)

 Unless you’ve used them to build websites in the past, though, you may assume subdomains are bad for search engine rankings.

 So, what is the truth?
 Are subdomains bad for SEO?
-Can subdomains rank in Google?
+Do subdomains rank in Google?
 How can a subdomain affect your website’s search rankings?
+What is the subdomain impact on SEO?
 Let’s take a closer look.

 Overview of Subdomains and How They Work